CBEP-SoCB-Details/Beaches_Bacteria/Derived_Data/beaches_data_review_and_prep.md

 <img src="beaches_data_review_and_prep_files/figure-gfm/unnamed-chunk-28-1.png" style="display: block; margin: auto;" />

-So Prior to 2008, rainfall totals were reported as the totals for the prior 24 hours.
+So prior to 2008, rainfall totals were reported as the totals for the prior 24 hours.
 Since 2008, rainfall a has been reported for the prior 24 hours.